DYNAVIS®-formulated hydraulic fluids

 The investment in hydraulic fluids formulated with DYNAVIS® technology pays for itself in just a short amount of time, especially in extremely demanding applications, while also ensuring lower energy consumption and reduced emissions.

 Based on years of intensive R&D and meticulously designed field test trials, hydraulic equipment operating with DYNAVIS® formulated fluids have credibly demonstrated their potential to achieve:

 • up to 5-15% more hydraulic power under full-load conditions

 • up to 5-15% lower fuel consumption to achieve the same amount of work

 • higher flow rate at peak operating temperatures.

 TESTS UNDER REAL WORKING CONDITIONS

-Hydraulic fluids formulated with DYNAVIS® save energy in every hydraulic application.
-The stable viscosity over a broad temperature range allows the use of one ISO grade lower.
+Hydraulic fluids formulated with DYNAVIS® technology save energy in every hydraulic application.
+The stable viscosity over a broad temperature range allows the use of one ISO grade lower than the one recommended by the oil manufacturer.
 This reduces friction and the higher viscosity index avoids internal leakage.
-Depending on the specific situation energy savings of up to 5-15% where measured.
+Depending on the specific situation energy savings of up to 5-15% were measured.

-Our first field test was run in 2005, since then we’ve completed more than 20 performance demonstrations in various diverse conditions.
+We have completed more than 20 performance demonstrations since 2005 in many diverse conditions.
 The sequence is an A-B-A fluid pattern with flushing, reference fluid (A), test fluid (B), and again reference fluid (A).
 Oil quality is analyzed before and after each flush, while a variety of measurement probes and devices track parameters during working like fuel consumption, ambient and oil temperatures, flow rates, etc.